 Direct Seeding Tips for Disease Control

 Crop rotation is essential for the effective control of soil- and residue-borne diseases of wheat.
 Without crop rotation, these diseases can result in serious yield losses.
-For example, after three or four years of wheat-after-wheat, common root rot can reduce yields of some wheat cultivars (varieties) by up to 20 per cent, and take-all may cause yield losses exceeding 70 per cent.
-(However, in continuous wheat the take-all level may stabilize after these very high yield losses, at less than 5 per cent yield loss.
+For example, after 3 or 4 years of wheat-after-wheat, common root rot can reduce yields of some wheat cultivars (varieties) by up to 20%, and take-all may cause yield losses exceeding 70%.
+(However, in continuous wheat the take-all level may stabilize after these very high yield losses, at less than 5% yield loss.
 The reason for this is not known.)
-A three- or four-year rotation with wheat will greatly reduce the buildup of soil- and residue-borne diseases.
+A 3- or 4-year rotation with wheat will greatly reduce the buildup of soil- and residue-borne diseases.

 Crop residue effects

 Early seeding of wheat into a heavily strawed field might result in more severe frost injury to the crop, but such injury is no more damaging to wheat establishment than sunscald on emerging wheat in tilled soil.
 Wheat may take one to three more days to emerge on direct seeded fields due to cooler soil conditions in some years (refer to Soil Temperature and Direct Seeding.